Masters / PHD

 • Applications are due December 1st for matriculation the following Fall term.

-(Example: Applications received on or before December 1, 2022 will be considered for matriculation in Fall 2023.
-Applications received on or after December 2, 2022 will be considered for Fall 2024.)
+(Example: Applications received on or before December 1, 2024 will be considered for matriculation in Fall 2025. )

 The advisory committee will meet with the students no less than once a year and will be responsible for mentoring the student’s research and training, approving the student’s program of study, administering the written and oral comprehensive examination, approving the subject for the dissertation, approving the completed dissertation, and approving the student’s defense of his or her research.